Past Talk Hosts

 - The name of the institution and department you are inquiring from

-- Possible and ideal dates for the visit
+- Possible and ideal dates for the talk

 - Whether you would like a 1-hour lecture, a 2-hour workshop or a 6-hour package

 - The title/s of the lectures you are interested in hosting

 - If there will be any requests for tailoring lectures and themes